prasannakumar414/click-replicator/README.md

 # Click-Replicator
-A Go package for replicate ClickHouse databases with support to infer schema and create tables for JSON column types in ClickHouse.
+A Go package to replicate data from one clickhouse server to another, with support to infer schema.

 - Generally we may face issue when we need to replicate data from a database at one clickhouse server to another database hosted at another server, this package solves this issue by replicating the database and all the tables in it.
 - This package also provides type inference support i.e types of the columns are preserved by inferring type during creation of table.